Lupin3000/RPLidar/readme.md

 crw-rw-rw-  1 root   wheel   0x9000004 Jan 30 17:25 /dev/tty.usbserial-0001
 ```

-No (_similar_) output means that something went wrong.
-Please check all connections!

 **Linux**

+Cannot read from /dev/ttyUSB0...

 > Root privilege is needed to access the ttyUSB device under Linux.
-Following quick and dirty solution can help or add KERNEL=="ttyUSB*", MODE="0666" to the configuration of udev, and reboot.
+> Following quick and dirty solution can help or add KERNEL=="ttyUSB*", MODE="0666" to the configuration of udev, and reboot.

 ```shell
 # list device and permissions